I Was Terrified of Speaking to White Men

 - It stopped me from making connections at networking events.

-- It stunted my growth when negotiating contracts
+- It stunted my growth when negotiating contracts.

-- It paralysed me into a stupor during casual conversations.
+- It paralysed me during casual conversations.

 Amazing, adaptable, accepting adults.

-As always, I wish you nothing but success
+As always, I wish you nothing but success.

-Rebbecca your creating cultural harmony guide
+Your creating cultural harmony guide

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).